marcverhagen/packaging-tutorial/part1-basics/README.md

 ### 3.2.
 Building and installing

 Now we can run the build process and build a distribution.
-Run this from the `example` directory, which also includes the *eat* package.
+Run this from the `` directory, which also includes the *eat* package.

 ```bash
 (packaging) $ python -m build